holygeek/git-number/README.markdown

 This will run `vi README`

-## What's included ##
+## Subcommands ##

-1. `git-number`: Show or operate on files by their ids.
+1. `git number id`: Runs `git status` and assigns numeric IDs to filenames.
-2. `git-list`: List filenames from given ids.
+   (This is what runs when `git number` is called without arguments).
-3. `git-id`: Generate and show the file ids.
+2. `git number list`: Lists filenames associated with the given IDs.

-    for example to show the second file run:
+    For example to show the second file run:

     ```console
-    $ git list 2
+    $ git number list 2
     ```

     or to show the first three files, and the 9th and 13th:

     ```console
-    $ git list 1-3 9 13
+    $ git number list 1-3 9 13
     ```

 ## What's not included ##